YaseenBhojani/yaseenBhojani/README.md

 - React Native
 - GitHub

-## Projects

-Here are some of my notable projects:

-- **Project 1** - Description of the project and its features.
-- **Project 2** - Description of the project and its features.
-- **Project 3** - Description of the project and its features.

 ## Contact

-If you have any questions or would like to connect, you can reach me at [email@example.com](mailto:email@example.com) or on [LinkedIn](https://www.linkedin.com/in/yaseen-bhojani/).
+If you have any questions or would like to connect, you can reach me at [yaseenbhojani2@gmail.com](mailto:yaseenbhojani2@gmail.com) or on [LinkedIn](https://www.linkedin.com/in/yaseenbhojani/).